Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 As with other key furniture pieces, you should get the best quality you can afford.
 Storage furniture gets a lot of daily wear and tear, so don’t be tempted to skimp by purchasing bargain pieces.
 You can also get more for your money if you buy dual-purpose furniture such as a bed frame with built-in storage, a bench with a lift-up seat, a coffee table with a lower shelf or drawers, or a media center with shelving and hidden compartments.

 5. Accent Tables

-Once you have determined the seating components for you living areas you will need a few accent tables as a landing spot for lamps, magazines, drinks and decorative items.
+Once you have determined the seating components for your living areas, you will need a few accent tables as a landing spot for lamps, magazines, drinks, and decorative items.
 Use your imagination and search for unexpected items that look cool and function properly.
-A large terracotta pot paired with a glass top is an cheap, funky alternative to a traditional accent table.
+A large terracotta pot paired with a glass top is a cheap, funky alternative to a traditional accent table.

-Visit garage sales to find sturdy side tables that just need a little TLC.
+Visit garage sales to find sturdy side tables that need a little TLC.
 A brisk sanding and fresh coat of paint will give them a new look.
-Consignment stores and discount retailers are also your best friend when looking for fun and inexpensive accent tables.
+When looking for fun and inexpensive accent tables, consignment stores and discount retailers are your best friend.

 © 2018 Linda Chechar

 Linda Chechar (author) from Arizona on December 18, 2018: